Trouble Shooting Tips

 2. Symptom: “I’m getting weird warning messages about viruses and spyware, and I can’t make them go away.”
 Diagnosis: You have a virus or malware that is triggering these messages and perhaps trying to sell you some bogus software or steal information.
 Get professional help, unless you are prepared to do a complete drive recovery from partition or restore disk.
 Hopefully, you have been backing up your pictures, music, documents and other data to an external hard drive or thumbdrive.
 And by the way, if you are using an external hard drive, make sure it is disconnected until you are actually doing a backup; this is because “ransom” type viruses will attack and encrypt any attached drive. (bad)

 3. Symptom: “I keep hearing a slow clicking noise, and my computer won’t boot (or it’s very slow).”
-Diagnosis: Most probably your hard drive has died or is about to.
+Diagnosis: Most probably your older, conventional hard drive has died or is about to.
 Hopefully, you have been backing up your data.
 The drive can be replaced without too much trouble, but your valuable data is probably at dire risk.
 Backups are important!

 5. Symptom: “I turn on the switch, but I get no lights or anything.”
 Diagnosis: a) most often, in desktops, the power supply has died; b) rarely, the motherboard has gone bad; c) hardly ever, the processor died.
 In laptops, either the charger has gone bad, or the interior charger receptacle.
 In any case, you probably will need some professional help.

 6. Symptom: “I turn on the computer, but all I get is a steady series of beeps.”
-Diagnosis: Usually, either your ram memory is unseated or has gone bad, or your video card or chip has gone bad.
+Diagnosis: Usually, either your ram memory is unseated or has gone bad, or your video card or video chip has gone bad.
 The manufacturer of your motherboard can provide beep codes if necessary.